bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 **Shapely values** (named in honour of Lloyd Shapely), denoted by :math:`\varphi_i(v)`, are a solution to the above coalition game.
-For player :math:`i` and characteristic function :math:`v`, the Shapely value is defined as:
+For player :math:`i` and value function :math:`v`, the Shapely value is defined as:

 .. math::